MaxCanntSwim/14-obsidian-git/calculus/Series/Sequences.md

 $a_5=\frac{1}{16}$

 # Explicit formula
-Some series can be discribed by an explicit formula, such as the formula above.
+Some series can be described by an explicit formula, such as the formula above.
 This formula results in $a_n=(\frac{1}{2})^n$
 Using this formula there is no longer a need to know the previous term.